Frequently Asked Questions

 Q: Do you accept new patient referrals?

-A: Over the years patients have given Dr. Farless the compliment of referring family and friends to our practice.
+A: Over the years patients have given Dr. Farless and Dr. Locklear the compliment of referring family and friends to our practice.
 Our reputation for excellent dental care depends on two things – our good work and your beautiful smile.
 Your confidence in our care motivates us to continue to strive for excellence.
 Thank you for your referrals.
 Your trust and support are greatly appreciated.

 Q: What different payment options do you provide?